aaditya-panik/slack-questions-app/README.md

 - A **Node** environment for `serverless`.
 - A **Python3** environment for deploying the code and debugging.
+- A **Docker** Daemon running for packaging the python packages into a custom docker image.
 - AWS CLI with programmatic Access Keys configured.

 To run the installation script run: